 Sociality Function

-In the case of points arranged in a line, the algorithm is simply that each point joins with the point clearly lying closest to it, which means no other point is allowed to have the same distance.
+The algorithm is that each point joins with the point lying closest to it, provided no other point shares the exact same distance to ensure an unique connection.
+In case multiple points have the nearest distance, the algorithm proceeds with the next nearst distance, as long as there is an unique distance found or no more points are left.
+In this way pairs of points are formed.
+The different pairs are united into one group, if at least one point in the pairs matches.
+Thus multiple groups of different sizes emerge.
 Although the algorithm is simple and can be programmed to get the resulting number of emerging point groups and their sizes, the function lying behind it does not seem to be trivial.
-Depending on the number of points, a different number of groups and groups of different sizes are created that vary a lot and are not monotonically increasing or decreasing.
+Depending on the number of points, a different number of groups and sizes heavily vary.

 Counts of Group Sizes per Index